josephbeuysmum/Dertisch/README.md

 Dertisch allows you to create bespoke proxies and services tailored towards your app's specific needs, and it also comes with seven in-built model classes tailored towards functionality common to all apps:

-	FZBundledJsonService
+	DTBundledJsonService
 	// provides simplified access to json config data bundled with the app

-	FZCoreDataProxy
+	DTCoreDataSousChef
 	// provides simplified access to Core Data data storage

-	FZImageProxy
+	DTImageSousChef
 	// provides capacity to load and get copies of images

-	FZRoutingService
+	DTMaitreD
-	// manages the addition and removal of ViewControllers and their relationships with Interactors and Presenters
+	// manages the addition and removal of Dishs and their relationships with Interactors and Presenters

-	FZSignalsService
+	DTOrders
 	// provides an independent and scoped app-wide communications mechanism

-	FZTemporaryValuesProxy
+	DTTemporaryValuesSousChef
 	// provides app-wide storage for simple data in runtime memory

-	FZUrlSessionService
+	DTUrlSessionSousChef
 	// provides access to RESTful APIs

 These - and all model classes - in `Dertisch` are injected as *singleton-with-a-small-s* single instances.
-For instance, this mean that two separate Interactors that both have an instance of `FZTemporaryValuesProxy` injected have *the same instance* of `FZTemporaryValuesProxy` injected, so any properties set on that instance by one of the Interactors will be readable by the other, and vice versa.
-And the same goes for all subsequent injections of `FZTemporaryValuesProxy` elsewhere.^
+For instance, this mean that two separate Interactors that both have an instance of `DTTemporaryValuesSousChef` injected have *the same instance* of `DTTemporaryValuesSousChef` injected, so any properties set on that instance by one of the Interactors will be readable by the other, and vice versa.
+And the same goes for all subsequent injections of `DTTemporaryValuesSousChef` elsewhere.^

 ^ *this currently means that all `Dertisch` model classes are exactly that: classes, although the longer term goal to make `Dertisch` class-free (with the exception of View classes, which are already unavoidably class-based).*

-Amongst other things, `FZRoutingService` is responsible for starting `Dertisch` apps, and `FZSignalsService` is a mandatory requirement for all `Dertisch` apps, and so they are instantiated by default.
+Amongst other things, `DTMaitreD` is responsible for starting `Dertisch` apps, and `DTOrders` is a mandatory requirement for all `Dertisch` apps, and so they are instantiated by default.
 The others are instantiated on a **need-to-use** basis.

-Start up your `Dertisch` app by calling `FZRoutingService.start()` from your `AppDelegate`:
+Start up your `Dertisch` app by calling `DTMaitreD.start()` from your `AppDelegate`:

 	import Dertisch
 	import UIKit